 Read our full PomaBrush review

 6. Oral-B Genius 9000/8000 - Best value mid-price brush

 We were impressed with the Oral-B Genius 8000 and 9000 for many reasons: excellent plaque cleaning, comfortable brush and handle, brush-head options, travel case, and long battery life.

 However, we found the app’s functionality didn’t live up to its promise.
 The Position Detection is a great idea, but we found it tricky to get right.
 When used just to advise and monitor mouth-quadrant brushing it was more successful but not as sophisticated as it thinks it is.

-Read our Oral-B Genius 9000/8000 review.
+Read our full Oral-B Genius 9000/8000 review

 A combination of Japanese technology and German design, the ION-Sei certainly looks good.
 Of the two colours, go for Lake Blue as it should make a stylish addition to your bathroom.